SerenityOS/serenity/Base/usr/share/man/man1/man.md

 ## Description

-`man` finds, loads and displays the so-called manual pages, or man pages for short, from the SerenityOS manual.
+`man` finds, loads and displays the so-called manual pages, or man pages for short, from the SilkOS manual.
 You're reading the manual page for `man` program itself right now.

 ## Options